ToolmanP/Thoughtcrime/pages/CSE.md

 - ## NAT
 - A NAT router converts its exported port to the internal network's ip + port.
 - So now the internal ip is mapped to the port of the router exports to the outer network.
+- When NAT happens , the source IP will change to the router's IP.
 - ---
 - ## Ethernet
 - In local network, the hub and switch links the machines in the local network.